Benton60/FindrApp/README.md

 You obviously will need to make your own for your own database Also there are a lot more accounts than this.
-When I first began testing, I didn't keep track of the accounts I made, and then I forgot their passwords which are conveniently encrypted
+When I first began testing, I didn't keep track of the accounts I made, and then I forgot their passwords, which are conveniently encrypted

 1)user, password

 2)user2, password